jeosqueri/School-District-Analysis/README.md

 financial resources should be re-examined, to see if there is a better way to spend that money (such as decreasing the per student budget, but increasing funding for school resources to help with testing).

+Conclusion

-Conclusion: To maximize student performance across all schools in the district, District type schools should be prioritized because of the significant difference between District and Charter schools in terms of student scores.
+To maximize student performance across all schools in the district, District type schools should be prioritized because of the significant difference between District and Charter schools in terms of student scores.
 The data indicates that per student budget does not need to be greater than $584, and schools who are spending more than that per student may want to consider reallocating those financial resources since they do not seem to help student performance.
 School size is also a factor, and the data shows that students at large(2000-5000 total students) schools perform the worst.
 This suggests that large schools should also be prioritized when trying to implement changes to improve student test performance.

 Jupyter Notebook

 The jupyter notebook for this project can be found at the link below:

 https://github.com/jeosqueri/pandas_challenge